-Most Critical – Do’s and Don’t of Customer journey mapping
+What are the most Critical – Do’s and Don’t of Customer journey mapping?

-If you’re mapping your customer journey, there are plenty of things to bear in mind – and plenty of pitfalls to avoid.
+If you’re mapping or want to track your customer journey, there are plenty of things to be kept in mind – and plenty of pitfalls to be avoided.

-While customer journey mapping is not a brand new idea the last few years have seen a real increase in the impact the concept is having across the business, and critically, in the boardroom.
+While customer journey mapping may not a brand new idea, the last few years have seen a steep increase in the impact, the concept is having across the business, and critically, in the boardroom.

-As is the case with many emerging disciplines, it’s easy to get carried away and run headlong into it without fully understanding what the goals are.
+As is the case with many emerging disciplines, it’s easy to get carried away and run headlong into it without even fully understanding what your goals are.

-Customer journey mapping needs to incorporate much more than just a list of your sales and service channels.
-It needs to deliver an understanding of what your customers are trying to achieve, and the steps they take to achieve it.
+Customer journey mapping needs to embrace much more than just a list of your sales and service channels.
+It needs to deliver a thorough understanding of what your customers are trying to achieve, and the steps they take to achieve it.

-- DO have a plan.
-A journey map must generate value and drive change if it is to improve customer-centricity across the company.
-Are you going to use the map to improve the customer experience at specific channels?
+- DO have a robust plan.
+A journey map must produce value and drive change if it is to improve customer-centricity across the company.
+Are you going to use the map to boost the customer experience at specific channels?
 To engage employees?
 To refine and consolidate your brand?
-You will probably find that you can do more than you imagine at the outset, but make sure you have measurable and achievable aims.
+You will probably find that you can do more than you imagine at the start, but make sure you have measurable and achievable aims.

-- DON’T forget that your journey map is part of your wider customer experience program.
-Ensure that the feedback you gather through that program is tightly linked to the touchpoints on your map.
-This enables you to pinpoint the root cause of any issues effectively and take action quickly where you need to.
+- DON’T forget that your journey map as part of your broad customer experience program.
+Ensure that the feedback you gather through that program is linked to the touchpoints on your map.
+This enables you to spot the root cause of any issues effectively and take action quickly where you need to.

-- DON’T try to build your map in a vacuum.
-It’s vital that you include people from across your company and from all levels.
-It’s a great rallying point for the business because you can see how different stakeholders fit within the framework and help them to understand their impact on the customer experience.
-For example, frontline employees have a wealth of knowledge that must be included, and back-office areas like accounting or despatch will hold information about processes that directly impact the customer but are often virtually unknown outside their departments.
+- DON’T try to create your map in a vacuum.
+It’s important that you include people from across your company and from all levels.
+It’s a great rallying point for your business because you can see how different stakeholders fit within the framework and help them to understand their impact on the customer experience.
+For example, frontline employees have a pool of knowledge that must be included, and back-office areas like accounting or despatch will hold information about processes that directly affect the customer but are often virtually unknown outside their departments.

-- DO remember that customers see your brand as a single entity.
-They don’t know (or care) that the website is handled by different people to the call center or the social media program.
-Or that some of your services are outsourced.
-As you build your map, think about the combination of touchpoints that customers go through, and consider how well you deliver your brand experience at each of them.
+- DO remember that your customers would see your brand as a single entity.
+They don’t know (or even care to know) that the website is handled by different people to the call center or the social media program.
+Or that some of your services are outsourced or in-house.
+As you build your map, think about all combinations of touchpoints that customers go through, and consider how well you can deliver your brand experience at each of them.

-- DON’T try to build a map based on generic customers.
-Create personas, fictional characters who are trying to achieve something specific by interacting with your business.
-You may only need a handful, or you may need more, but the process of mapping the journey is much easier when you can focus on it.
+- DON’T try to create a map based on generic customers.
+Create buyer personas, fictional characters who are trying to achieve something specific by interacting with your business.
+You may only require a handful, or you may need more, but the process of mapping the journey is much easier when you can focus on it.

-- DO remember that your map needs to show more than just the point of contact you’re defining.
-You also need to look at what customers are trying to achieve at that point, why they’re there, how they feel and what external factors might be influencing them.
-This will help you to build that meet customers’ needs effectively.
+- DO remember that your customer journey map needs to show more than just the point of contact you’re defining.
+You also need to check, what customers are trying to achieve at that point, why they’re there, how they feel and what external factors might be influencing them.
+This will help you to build that meet customers’ needs effectively and efficiently.

-- DO remember that some things are beyond your control but still impact how customers feel about you.
-It might not be entirely fair (roadworks outside your branch or your customer’s internet connection that makes your site slow), but the result is the same.
-When you build your map, make a note of the things that have or can affect your key touchpoints.
-In some cases, you may be able to build strategies to mitigate against them.
+- DO remember that some things are beyond your control but will still impact how customers feel about you.
+It might not be entirely fair (roadworks outside your branch or your customer’s internet connection that makes your site slow), but the result is going to be the same.
+When you build your map, make a note of the things that have or can affect your key customer touchpoints.
+In some cases, you may be able to create strategies to mitigate against them.

 - DON’T forget to share.
-As well as your team of stakeholders from across the company, ensure that the wider business understands what you’re doing and why.
-Most importantly, make it clear to employees that they all have an impact on the customer journey.
-Whether directly or indirectly, they play a part in one or more of the key touchpoints, and being aware of that can be highly engaging for everyone.
+As well as your team of stakeholders from across the company, you need to ensure that the wider business understands what you’re doing and why.
+Most importantly, make it clear to your employees that they all have an impact on your customer journey.
+Whether directly or indirectly, they play a role in one or more of the key touchpoints, and being aware of that can be highly engaging for everyone.

-- DO review and renew your journey map.
-Once complete, you need to revisit the map on a regular basis.
-It may not need amending most of the time, but in some cases, a new branch, sales channel, or delivery company, for example, will have kicked in and you need to build that into your map.
-Otherwise, within a couple of years, you’ll have something that resembles an out-of-date atlas that doesn’t acknowledge a major road!
+- DO review and renew/refresh your journey map.
+Once complete, you need to revisit and review the map on a regular basis.
+It may not need to amendment most of the time, but in some cases, a new branch, sales channel, or delivery company, for example, will have kicked in and you need to build that into your map.
+Otherwise, within a couple of years, you’ll have something that looks like an out-of-date atlas that doesn’t acknowledge a major road!